christoller/tic-tac-toe/README.md

 The game is not built with responsive design, and is not suitable for smaller or extra large screens.
 This is a feature I would like to eventually implement.

-Would like to add sound effects and time limits
+Would like to add sound effects and time limits.